Substantial increase in sales inquiries regarding the pyrolysis and gasification market

 For Immediate Release –

-CM Shredders Corporation Sarasota, Florida has reported a substantial increase in sales inquiries regarding the pyrolysis and gasification market.
-Inquiries into this market are on the rise from across the globe and it is having a positive effect on equipment sales at CM Shredders Corporation.
+CM Shredders Sarasota, Florida has reported a substantial increase in sales inquiries regarding the pyrolysis and gasification market.
+Inquiries into this market are on the rise from across the globe and it is having a positive effect on equipment sales at CM Shredders.

 Charles Astafan, General Manager stated that there are numerous pyrolysis and gasification systems available on the market today from all corners of the world and the technology can vary substantially.
 Therefore, the feed stock required for each plant can vary as well.